Superhuman: Science

 One modern day method of achieving above average abilities include performance-enhancing drugs; these include substances such as painkillers, blood boosters, stimulants, and anabolic steroids, but can also encompass substances that are not fully recognized as enhancers such as caffeine, protein supplements, and vitamins.
 While drugs as a form of achieving superhuman capabilities is a well known concept in fiction, such as films like Limitless and the Marvel Comics character Nuke, in real life the current substances that are known and available do not produce such fantastical abilities.
 The results from some of these drugs are minimal, and often short term.
 However, they can still produce detrimental side effects, including many adverse psychological effects.
 SARMS and DMAA are safer forms to enhance physical performance.
 Other forms of enhancement include strengthening the material properties of bone by integrating it with titanium foam.
 More studies are needed to assess the long term effects of these emerging technologies.

 Technology can also be used to improve on human sensory and communication abilities as has been shown through experimentation with nervous system implants.
 In this way humans can take on senses such as ultrasonics for an accurate indication of distance and communicate much more directly between brains.

 In popular culture

 Fiction

 Speculation about human nature and the possibilities of both human enhancement and future human evolution have made superhumans a popular subject of science fiction.
-Superhuman abilities are also associated with superhero fiction.
+Superhuman abilities are associated with superhero fiction, with Noema writer Shannon Vallor describing the comic book character Superman as “perhaps the best-known English-language articulation of the superhuman idea.”